 A lot of the sudden feeling of bringing home a new baby into a household that already includes a child or children would be true no matter how that baby was born.
 After all, there is nothing like bringing a newborn home – having a pregnant person in the family isn’t the same experience at all.

-Finally, if you’ve just had a baby through surrogacy, and you have other young children, it’s a good idea to assume that, if you don’t start out by talking to your new little one about how she was born, she’s going to hear about it from her big sibling before you get to it.
+Finally, if you’ve just had a baby through surrogacy, and you have other young children, it’s a good idea to assume that, if you don’t start out by talking to your new little one about how they were born, they're going to hear about it from their big sibling before you get to it.
 This means two things.
-First, that it’s a good idea to be open with your child about the circumstances of her birth, which is also what experts recommend.
+First, that it’s a good idea to be open with your child about the circumstances of their birth, which is also what experts recommend.
 And second, be prepared for anything you say to an older child to make its way back to your newborn a few years down the line.

 What’s the same